kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 These values can be configured via helm values for the various deployments, such as `gloo.deployment.resources.requests.*` or `gatewayProxies.gatewayProxy.podTemplate.resources.requests.*`.
 See the [helm chart value reference]({{%versioned_link_path fromRoot="/reference/helm_chart_values/" %}}) for a full list.

+## Metrics and monitoring

+When running Gloo Edge (or any application for that matter) in a production environment, it is important to have a monitoring solution in place.
+Gloo Edge Enterprise provides a simple deployment of Prometheus and Grafana to assist with this necessity.
+However, depending on the requirements on your organization you may require a more robust solution, in which case you should make sure the metrics from the Gloo Edge components (especially Envoy) are available in whatever solution you are using.
+The [general documentation for monitoring/observability]({{%versioned_link_path fromRoot="/guides/observability/" %}}) has more info.

+Some metrics that may be useful to monitor (listed in Prometheus format):
+* `envoy_control_plane_connected_state` -- This metric shows whether or not a given Envoy instance is connected to the control plane, i.e. the Gloo pod.
+ This metric should have a value of `1` otherwise it indicates that Envoy is having trouble connecting to the Gloo pod.
+* `container_cpu_cfs_throttled_seconds_total / container_cpu_cfs_throttled_periods_total` -- This is a generic expression that will show whether or not a given container is being throttled for CPU, which will result is performance issues and service degradation.
+If the Gloo Edge containers are being throttled, it is important to understand why and given the underlying cause, increase the resources allocated.

 ## Other Envoy-specific guidance

 * Envoy has a list of edge proxy best-practices in their docs.
 You may also want to consult that to see what is applicable for your use case.
 Find those docs [here](https://www.envoyproxy.io/docs/envoy/latest/configuration/best_practices/edge#best-practices-edge).